Think about all the ways a child learns to socialize with others from birth through the middle school years.

 Groom your puppy with a dog brush for 3-to-5 minutes per day.

 Petting your puppy not only helps them feel more bonded to you, but it’s good therapy for you, too!

 Puppies, like humans, thrive on routine.
 Make sure that your puppy eats, plays, and naps around the same time each day.
-As restrictions loosen and you begin to transition into your “new normal” life, your puppy will be ready to face the world with confidence.
+These routines will prepare your puppy to face the world with confidence.